pard187/pard187.github.io/README.md

 In regards to where to begin, we would reach out to the states with the highest accident rates per 1000 residents in order to encourage a pointed approach to reducing this statistic.
 In addition, more specific recommendations can be provided based on a specific County or State, as displayed by the performance of the Machine Learning model on Greenville County, SC.

 # Run Notebook in Google Colab
 Click the link below to run [our notebook](https://github.com/pard187/pard187.github.io/blob/master/Final_Project_Gormley_Giffin_Johnston_Saleh.ipynb) directly in Google Collab.
-No coding is needed to run this notebook.
-However, since the datasets we are using are too big, it was not convienient to download and import them to github directly.
-All you need to do is use your own API key by downloading your Kaggle JSON file (only a few kilobytes) and uploading it when prompted (in the 3rd code cell).
+No coding is required to run this notebook, you just need to run every code cell in order or simply click Runtime -> Run all and wait for all cells to run.

+*Please note that since the datasets we are using are too big, it was not convienient to download and import them to Google Drive or Github directly.
+Therefore, our notebook is pulling the data directly from Kaggle.
+A potential drawback to this method is that any changes to the dataset on Kaggle will affect the ability of the analysis in this notebook to be replicated.
+At the time of analysis, the US-Accidents dataset was last updated July 9, 2020 and the US Census Demographic Dataset was last updated in 2018.
+Were any of the datasets to be altered at a later date, then the conclusions drawn as a part of this analysis might change.*

 <table align="left">
   <td>